cristian9217/cristian9217/courses/CECS6010/readme.md

    * Right-to-left binary exponentiation: With this method, the exponentiation is calculated by looking at the exponent's bits from right to left.

+7. **Apply Horspool's algorithm**
-6. **Apply Horspool's algorithm to search words**: In the string search algorithm that effectively looks for a pattern in a text by calculating how much to shift the pattern upon a mismatch using a shift table.
+   * **To search words**: In the string search algorithm that effectively looks for a pattern in a text by calculating how much to shift the pattern upon a mismatch using a shift table.

    The required input to this function:
    * After the user enters a word or phrase (text), it is converted to uppercase